Bought: Waitrose, 17th February 2018

 90.5/100 in the Whisky Bible 2017 classifies this Ardbeg as “brilliant”.
 The 46% general release version of the Dark Cove scores a respectable 86/100.
 The author summaries the ‘Committee Release’ with “big sherry and bigger peat always struggle somewhere along the line.
 This one does pretty well until we reach the finale when it unravels slightly.
 But sulphur-free.
 And challenging.”

-Here’s Maltman Mike with his review on You Tube (April 2016):
+Here’s the Whiskey Bitch with her review on You Tube (June 2016):

 Bought: Online Whisky Auction, 11th March 2016